iiroj/react-static-boilerplate/README.md

 This project uses the latest and greatest for lazy-loading pages and code-splitting.
 You should read the listed packages' readmes to learn more:

-* [TypeScript](https://www.typescriptlang.org) — TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 * [react](https://github.com/facebook/react) — A JavaScript library for building user interfaces
 * [react-router](https://github.com/ReactTraining/react-router) — routing of pages
 * [react-universal-component](https://github.com/faceyspacey/react-universal-component) — code-splitting and lazy-loading